 Cultural tour and strenuous grade trekking

-This trip can be arranged at any time of the year to suit your plans and be adapted to your viability as required.
-Please contact us for further details.
+This trip can be arranged at any time of the year to suit your plans and be adapted to your needs.
+Please don’t hesitate to contact us for more details.

 A three-star hotel in Kathmandu.
-As this is one of the most popular trekking routes of the world; therefore, you find locally owned lodges and guest houses in the trails.
-Our priority is to provide an opportunity to the locals, guides, porters, family-run lodges to generate income; therefore; we will be staying in one of these lodges every night.
-However, you will have the advantage of being the guests to the traditional Sherpa families of this area.
-(We can arrange camping trek on-demand only.)
+This is one of the most popular trekking routes globally; therefore, you find locally owned lodges and guest houses on the trails.
+Our priority is to provide the locals, guides, porters, and family-run lodges with an opportunity to generate income; therefore, we will stay in one of these lodges every night.
+In addition, however, you will have the advantage of being the guests to the traditional Sherpa families of this area.
+(We can arrange a camping trek on-demand only.)

-This trip involves strenuous level trekking that requires 5-6 hours walking uphill and downhill frequently.
-You need to be physically fit and willing to walk.
-Overweight or people with cardiac and pulmonary complaints may seek more comfortable options from our office in Kathmandu.
+This trip involves strenuous trekking that frequently requires 5-6 hours of walking uphill and downhill.
+It would help if you were physically fit and willing to walk.
+Overweight people with cardiac and pulmonary complaints may seek more comfortable options from our office in Kathmandu.

-Moderate to fairly challenging Longer treks going right into the high mountain country, to some of the famous mountaineering Base Camps over high passes.
-Physically quite tiring, involves approx 6-8 hours trekking along rocky ridges of high Himalayan peaks.
-Usually, No previous experience required, you should be moderately fit, used to some regular exercise and enjoy walking in the high altitude conditions.
+Moderate to somewhat challenging Longer treks going right into the high mountain country, to some famous mountaineering Base Camps over high passes.
+It is physically quite tiring.
+It involves approximately 6-8 hours of trekking along rocky ridges of high Himalayan peaks.
+Usually, No previous experience is required; you should be moderately fit, used to some regular exercise and enjoy walking in high altitude conditions.